Until a couple of days ago, I’d not heard the word “slashies” before, let alone realised I AM a “slashie.” But, well, every day’s a school day.

 Becoming a Slashie: Choice or Necessity?

-At HomeWorkingClub, I’ve always seen having a portfolio career in a mostly positive way (as per this article).
+At HomeWorkingClub, I’ve always seen having a portfolio career in a mostly positive way.
 I personally love having a working life that mixes running my own websites, doing work for clients, and trying my hand at new activities.
 It’s a lifestyle that introduces lots of variety and freedom.

 However, it isn’t without its downsides.
 As I discussed in my article about portfolio careers, there can be difficulties around everything from explaining to people what it is you actually do, to ticking the right boxes on a mortgage application.